astronomer/airflow-guides/guides/data-quality.md

 ![Different locations for data quality checks in an ETL pipeline](https://assets2.astronomer.io/main/guides/data-quality/dq_checks_locations_example_graph.png)

-It's common to define further downstream tasks depending on the results of data quality checks (`post_check_action_1` and `post_check_action_2`) or [`callbacks`](https://airflow.apache.org/docs/apache-airflow/stable/logging-monitoring/callbacks.html).
-These tasks can alert data professionals with [error notifications](https://www.astronomer.io/guides/error-notifications-in-airflow/), such as an email or a Slack message.
+It's common to define further downstream tasks or [`callbacks`](https://airflow.apache.org/docs/apache-airflow/stable/logging-monitoring/callbacks.html), depending on the results of data quality checks (`post_check_action_1` and `post_check_action_2`).
+Most commonly these tasks will alert data professionals with [error notifications](https://www.astronomer.io/guides/error-notifications-in-airflow/), such as an email or a Slack message, of a data quality issue.
+It is also possible to create a downstream task that only runs in case all data quality checks have been successful, for example to log the successful checking event for reporting purposes.

 When implementing data quality checks, consider how a check success or failure should influence downstream dependencies.
 [Trigger Rules](https://www.astronomer.io/guides/managing-dependencies/#trigger-rules) are especially useful for managing operator dependencies.